 Now that we know there’s hundreds of eggs produced by each female roach and every roach prefers to stay hidden, the question remains: is there anything beneficial that roaches do for us?
 The plants in our yard would say so!

-All of this is nice, but it doesn’t stand a chance against all of the other disgusting things that roaches do.
+All of this is nice, but it doesn’t stand a chance against all of the other disgusting things that these pests do.
 Their inclination to invade our homes and businesses for the food, water, and shelter creates a huge amount of issues.
 Between their immunity to standard pesticides and the number of diseases they transmit, roaches are never a presence you want inside your home.

 The Overwhelming Hazards Of Roaches